Home » Power Plant » Thermal Power Plant: Layout, Working, Elements, Advantages and More

 Disadvantages of Thermal Power Plant

-Following are the disadvantages of thermal power plant:
+The following are the disadvantages of thermal power plants:

 1. The raw materials used are exhaustible resources,

-2. The ability of these plants depends on the quality of coal.
+2. The ability of these plants depends on the quality of the coal.

 3. High maintenance cost.